-Employer Survey - Farmers/growers, plant managers, field foremen and employment agencies provide a survey to find out where migratory workers are employed.
+Farmers/growers, plant managers, field foremen and employment agencies provide a survey to find out where migratory workers are employed.
 These employers/resources can provide valuable information, may open their personnel lists (names and addresses) to the recruiter and/or may be able to help make contact with their employees.
 For this reason, it is very important to establish good working relations with these employers prior to impaction.
 A comprehensive explanation of the Migrant Education Program, its goals and services, and an explanation of the recruiter's role should be provided to these resource persons.
 Growers' associations and state agricultural and fishing groups are also valuable resources for identifying where migratory workers are employed or if they are self-employed (in the fishing industry, for example).

 The recruiter should chart all pertinent information gathered from migratory labor employers.
-This information may be logged using the Farm Contact / Employee Survey form.
+This information must be used to plan efficient ID&R.